iam-mayank-kansal/dev-connect-server/readme.md

 ## user routes

--> /update -- not completed
+-> /update -- completed -- ( working on upload profile pic feature)
 -> /delete -- completed
 -> /resetpassword -- completed

+//question -- since on update user has updated name so do we have to update our cookies also or we can handle name change in frontend